 Digital Communication in Medical Practice

-Using case studies, statistics, facts and sound argument, this book makes a strong case for why clinicians and their patients will benefit by implementing digital health records and engaging with patients using email and patient portals.
-Finn also illustrates how telemedicine, ICPOE (Computer Physician Order Entry), e-prescribing and collaborative doctor/pharmacist teams will provide an answer to the alarming rate of medication errors.
+Using case studies, statistics, facts, and sound arguments, this book makes a strong case for why clinicians and their patients will benefit by implementing digital health records and engaging with patients using email and patient portals.
+Finn also illustrates how telemedicine, CPOE (Computerized Physician Order Entry), e-prescribing, and collaborative doctor/pharmacist teams will provide an answer to the alarming rate of medication errors.
 She also emphasizes the importance of evidence-based medicine and addresses legislative initiatives that protect doctors and patients from unauthorized access to medical records.
-The complex challenges of cost, quality, safety and access to healthcare are well analyzed in this insightful, practical timely book.
+The complex challenges of cost, quality, safety, and access to healthcare are well analyzed in this insightful, practical, timely book.